dotnet/roslyn/docs/features/nullable-reference-types.md

 string?
 OptString; // may be null
 Dictionary<string, object?>?
 OptDictionaryOptValues; // dictionary may be null, values may be null
 ```
-A warning is reported when annotating a reference type or unconstrained generic type with `?` outside a `#nullable` context.
+A warning is reported when annotating a reference type with `?` outside a `#nullable` context.

 In metadata, nullable reference types are annotated with a `[Nullable]` attribute.
 ```c#